vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 7\.
 Once you click OK, the new rule will appear in the table of rules for the RULE processor.
 Click OK again to save your configuration.
 Now connect RULE processor to the AGGREGATE processor.

-FilterEvents-AGGREGATE window will appear, select OK.
+TimeSeriesAnalysis-AGGREGATE window will appear, select OK.
 Enter the following properties for the AGGREGATE processor:

 | AGGREGATE    | Properties     |
 | :------------- | :------------- |